-Our revenues were \$1.48 billion for 2016, up 17% relative to 2015 (18% on a local currency basis).
-The increase was comprised of organic revenue growth of 6%, with the balance from the positive impact of acquisitions.
+Our revenues were \$1.48 billion for 2016, up 17% relative to 2015.
+The increase was comprised of organic revenue growth of 6%, with the balance from acquisitions.

 Operating earnings increased 28% to \$90.6 million in 2016, while adjusted EBITDA rose 27% to \$130.3 million.
 Our FirstService Residential division generated significant increases in profitability in 2016 as a result of continued operating margin improvements.
 Our FirstService Brands division was positively impacted by significant acquisition activity in 2016.